The-Fonz/xfoil-optimization-toolbox/README.md

 The Python XFOIL optimization toolbox can be used to optimize airfoils for a specific operating range.
 I initially made it to be able to optimize the shape of a strut.

 NOTE: Windows and Mac XFOIL binaries are included, see `xfoil` folder.
+You might have to rename them.
+It would be nice if the correct binary is automatically detected, should be quite easy to implement using [sys.platform](https://docs.python.org/3/library/sys.html?highlight=sys.platform#sys.platform).
+Feel free to implement this if you want a small programming challenge :)

 ## Useful because...
 of its three different toolsets: